Price Gouging is ILLEGAL

 Were you overcharged?

-If you think a store excessively increased the price of these items beginning in March, file a complaint online
+If you think a store is charging excessive prices, file a complaint online

 or call 311 and say "Overcharge."